akkhigan/WetherAppAssignment/README.md

 Weather App Assignment to show weather forecast for the upcoming 5 days

-Weather Forcasting API for city of London
+Used below Weather forcasting API for city of London

 http://api.openweathermap.org/data/2.5/forecast/city?id=524901&APPID=<YOUR_APP_ID>